 We offer dance examinations in ballet through the Royal Academy of Dance (RAD), and tap and modern theatre/jazz exams through the Imperial Society of Teachers of Dancing (ISTD).
 Our students are extremely successful and often complete their exams through to the Advanced 2 level.
-Dance exams are optional, but are encouraged to develop greater understanding of technique and a more focussed attention to detail and often result in quicker progress through the various levels offered.
+Dance exams are optional, but are encouraged to develop greater understanding of technique and a more focussed attention to detail.
+Exam participation often results in quicker progress through the various levels of dance training.
 Once students reach the vocational levels in ballet, jazz or tap, examinations are compulsory in order to progress through the Advanced levels, i.e. students in Intermediate ballet, jazz or tap must complete the Intermediate examination in order to progress to the next level, and so on.
 We have also supported many students through achieving the ISTD Associate examination (teaching accreditation).